Big fashion brands pull out of Bangladesh garment summit over worker rights concerns

 At least 1,500 workers were fired, trade union offices shut down and union leaders detained in a "campaign of repression" after the Ashulia protests, activists said.

-But Mohammad Mujibul Haque, junior minister at the ministry of labor and employment, denied workers' claims of violations, saying the protests were illegal and threatened law and order.
+But Mohammad Mujibul Haque, junior minister at the ministry of labour and employment, denied workers' claims of violations, saying the protests were illegal and threatened law and order.

 "To maintain a peaceful environment, the law enforcement agency took measures, but it does not mean that the workers' rights have been violated," Haque told the Thomson Reuters Foundation.